Want your writing to shine?

 Jocelyn B.

-On helping with a scholarship essay:
+On helping with a college application essay:

 Jennifer R.

-On helping with a legal filing:
+On helping with a legal form:

 Alex K.